VICK-sys/FlxGifDemo/README.md

 ## Good to know

 - The first time you build after adding a **new** GIF, the build fixes it up but doesn't package it yet — build once more and it appears.
 (Edits to existing GIFs show up right away.
 This is a quirk of build ordering in the Lime toolchain, not something the script can change.)
-- If FFmpeg isn't installed, the build stops with a clear message rather than quietly shipping a GIF that would freeze the game.
+- If FFmpeg isn't installed, the build stops with a clear message rather than quietly producing a GIF that would freeze the game.
 - Very long GIFs in animation mode produce a very large frame-sheet image; the game logs a warning if it gets big enough that some graphics cards might refuse it.